Practical Information

 Lecture methods

-At University of Vaasa, there are different teaching and learning methods used, and multiple methods can be used during one course.
-A rough division can be made in that a course can be either a lecture or a self-study course.
-If a course is a lecture course, attendance to the lectures or exercise groups can be mandatory.
-Self-study courses are courses where different reading material and tasks are given to student to do on their own (so no regular lectures).
+At the University of Vaasa, there are different teaching and learning methods used, and multiple methods can be used during one course.
+There are on-campus courses, hybrid courses and online courses.
+Self-study courses are courses where different reading material and tasks are given to student to do on their own (no regular lectures).
+You can find information about the courses in the course guide.

 Examination and completion of a course